-Pioneering Shock Jock Don Imus Has Died At 79
+Controversial Shock Jock Don Imus Has Died At 79

 About a week after the original comment, CBS Radio canceled Imus In The Morning indefinitely, calling Imus' use of the phrase racially damaging.

-But nine months later Imus was back on the air with rival broadcaster ABC.
+But nine months later, Imus was back on the air with rival broadcaster ABC.
 He was also about $20 million richer after reportedly reaching a settlement with CBS, which had fired him.

 Where he may have been initially contrite, the notorious crank soon returned to his old irascible self.

-Note: A previous version of this story incorrectly said Gwen Ifill was among the guests on Don Imus' show.